The Distant Barking of Dogs

 The Distant Barking of Dogs (Olegs krig) is a 2017 documentary film produced by Monica Hellström, and directed by Simon Lereng Wilmont.
-The film, set in Hnutove near Mariupol, follows the life of 10-year-old Ukrainian boy Oleg throughout a year during the War in Donbass.
+The film, set in Hnutove near Mariupol, follows the life of 10-year-old Ukrainian boy Oleg throughout a year during the War in Donbas.
 Through Oleg's perspective, the film examines what it means to grow up in a war zone.

 The film premiered at the 2017 International Documentary Festival Amsterdam, where it won the IDFA Competition for First Appearance.

+The family documented in the film subsequently fled following the full-scale Russian invasion in 2022.

+Synopsis

+The film is set in Eastern Ukraine on the frontline of the war.
+The film follows the life of 10-year-old Ukrainian boy Oleg (Oleh) throughout a year, witnessing the gradual erosion of his innocence beneath the pressures of war.
+Oleg lives with his beloved grandmother, Alexandra (Oleksandra), in the small village of Hnutove, Donetsk Oblast.
+Having no other place to go, Oleg and Alexandra stay and watch as others leave the village.
+Life becomes increasingly difficult with each passing day, and the war offers no end in sight.